Working Papers

 (with Dániel Csaba)

-We consider likelihood-based learning when the learner’s entertained set of likelihoods is misspecified.
-We focus on the welfare implications of misspecified sets through the limit point of learning and the associated best-responding policy.
-Building on their best-responding policy, we define consistency requirements for sets of likelihoods that a utility-maximizing agent would find desirable.
-We show that learning with arbitrary sets of likelihoods fails to satisfy our consistency requirements.
-However, we characterize a class of decision problems for which one can construct exponential families of likelihoods—using the payoff-relevant moments as sufficient statistics—that guarantee the implementation of optimal policies irrespective of the data generating process.
+We consider learning with a set of likelihoods when the learner’s set is misspecified.
+We study welfare implications of entertaining a misspecified set by focusing on the limit point of learning and the associated best-responding policy.
+Building on such policies, we define consistency requirements for sets of likelihoods that a utility-maximizing agent would find desirable.
+We characterize a class of decision problems for which exponential families of likelihoods—with payoff-relevant moments as sufficient statistics—exist that satisfy our consistency requirements therefore guaranteeing the asymptotic implementation of optimal policies irrespective of the data generating process.

 Published or Forthcoming Papers